Gardening in a Changing World

 "The book forms a new intellectualism towards the use of plants.
 Moore's book cites more than 300 sources showing how recent developments in horticulture and plant science show how gardens can be better for humans and other lifeforms."

-"Darryl Moore explores how ou humble grdens could be key to saving us all from the climate crisis.
+"Darryl Moore explores how our humble gardens could be key to saving us all from the climate crisis.
 He turns our enjoyment of plants on its head, showing how their vital importance to the future of the planet is even more beautiful than their aesthetic appeal.
 The book also draws on recent scientific research to offer guidance into changing our gardening habits and rethinking the design and use of our outside spaces for sustainable, future-proof gardens."